tbhb/typing-graph/.github/pull_request_template.md

 ## Why aren't PRs accepted yet?

 typing-graph is in active flux as core architecture, APIs, and design patterns are being established.
-The maintainer needs the freedom to make rapid, breaking changes without coordination overhead or concerns about backwards compatibility that would slow development and prevent the project from reaching its quality goals.
+This phase requires the freedom to make rapid, breaking changes without coordination overhead or backwards compatibility concerns that would slow development.

 ## How you can contribute right now